Mustang Forums

 Default

 It doesn't matter if you have OD on or off.
-Once you hit a certain miles per hour your car will shift into OD, unless you have gone into the PCM and changed this.
+Once you hit a certain MPH your car will shift into OD, unless you have gone into the PCM and changed this.
 Hell your car will shift into OD even if the plug is unplugged from the tranny.
 Likewise, your car will shift the same as long as your at WOT.
 Manually shifting gear will slow you down....99% of the time you will hit the rev limiter.
 Shifting into OD at WOT is NOT good on your tranny.
 Without looking I think the MPH for it auto shifting is 127mph but I would have to check that.

 Adam